mdejaegher/hps_categorise/README.md

 2. ImageMagick: this is used to create the thumbnails by reducing the size and adding a watermark.
 Can be downloaded from https://imagemagick.org/script/download.php
 3. exiftool: this is used for security by removing all the data hidden inside photos, e.g. lat/long.
 Can be downloaded from https://exiftool.org/

+If you are maintaining a backup of all the images then I would recommend using WinMerge (https://winmerge.org/?lang=en).
+It's an easy tool to compare two directories (or directory structures) and it will tell you which images are different or missing between the two.

 It also needs a number of spreadsheets to allow cross referencing with the RHS database and to add to our database:
 * genera.csv: this is the database used by the website to list all the genus.
 I've never had to update this spreadsheet.
 * HPS Images - Gardens.xlsx: list of all HPS images of gardens with lots of details
 * HPS Images - Plants.xlsx: list of all HPS images of plants with lots of details
 * imagelib.csv: this is the database used by the website to list all the images and their plant names.
 It contains the properly formatted name of the plant and the thumbnail number.
+There are a lot of special characters in this file so be careful which editor you use if you want to make some changes as not all editors deal well with the characters.
 * RHS_dataset.xlsx: this is the RHS database of known plants.
-This database is not to be shared with anyone else!
+This database is under license and therefore not to be shared with anyone else!

 In order to uploaded the thumbnails and spreadsheets to our web page, I recommend you use WinSCP.
 Can be downloaded from https://winscp.net/eng/download.php